Violence Reduction Task Force

 Violence Reduction & University Efforts

-In January 2022, Temple announced two important initiatives to examine and identify critical opportunities to improve safety:
+In January 2022, Temple announced two important initiatives to examine and identify critical opportunities to improve safety - an external audit conducted by former commissioner of the Philadelphia Police Department Charles H. Ramsey and his firm, 21CP Solutions; and a task force on violence reduction strategies.

-2) The Task Force on Violence Reduction Strategies, led by Valerie Harrison, vice president for diversity, equity and inclusion, and Gregory Mandel, provost and Laura H. Carnell Professor of Law, brought together a Steering Committee of representatives from our campuses, including students, parents, faculty, staff, neighbors and area businesspersons, to review the university’s existing violence reduction efforts and consider other innovative violence reduction initiatives.
+The Violence Reduction Task Force (VRTF) brought together a Steering Committee of representatives from our campuses, including students, parents, faculty, staff, neighbors and area businesspersons, to review the university’s existing violence reduction efforts and consider other innovative violence reduction initiatives.
 It is one of many efforts designed to help elevate Temple’s anti-violence research and programs and to devise new solutions to help address Philadelphia’s gun violence epidemic.
+Temple is comprised of scholars, thought leaders, advocates and activists with a deep commitment to the safety and well-being of our community.
+A brief glimpse of their work and efforts that influenced the task force report and recommendations can be found here.